 Available in either a cherry or black wood veneer finish, the RT-12d employs three 12-inch drivers and an 800-watt continuous amplifier, while the RT-10d has three 10-inch drivers and a 700-watt continuous amplifier.

-As the most compact subwoofer in the line, the RSW-10d features substantially increased amplifier power and all-new high-excursion drivers.
+As the most compact subwoofer in the line, the RSW-10d has an even smaller enclosure than its predecessor as well as substantially increased amplifier power and all-new high-excursion drivers.
 The RSW-10d offers three user-adjustable presets (music, movie and night) and features the same digital control panel and equalization modes as the RT models.
 Available in a cherry or black woodgrain vinyl finish, the RSW-10d also comes with an IR sensor for operation from any learning remote or control system.

 The RW-12d and RW-10d enhance the performance qualities that made the preceding RW-12 and RW-10 models so popular.
 These two new subwoofers still retain critical performance features such as exclusive Corner Port technology but now offer the same digital control panel, three equalization modes (flat, depth and punch) and three user-adjustable presets as the RSW-10d.
 While both the RW-12d and RW-10d come in a black woodgrain vinyl finish, the RW-10d is also available in silver.

 The new entry-level RPW-10 subwoofer employs a 10-inch fiber-composite woofer and a 200-watt RMS amplifier.
 This model features traditional volume, crossover and phase controls and has a front-firing slot port for easy installation into custom cabinetry.
 Available in a black matte vinyl finish, the RPW-10 brings a new level of performance to the value-priced subwoofer category.

 These subwoofers are sold at the following U.S. MSRP pricing: